Welcome to The Full-Bodied Book Club!

 Collective inquiry around what it means to do liberatory work in colonized systems.

-Rather than focusing on client consultation or case review, this space prioritizes you—your experiences, your ancestry, your identities, and your evolving sense of what healing means in your life and the work you do.
+Rather than focusing on client consultation or case review, this space prioritizes you, your experiences, your ancestry, your identities, and your evolving sense of what healing means in your life and the work you do.

 We offer flexible payment options to make supervision as accessible as possible.
-Register early to take advantage of our Early Bird discounts!

 Aware of and constantly examining her privileges, Jackie recognizes the injustices in the mental health field—including the harm she’s perpetuated in being part of a colonized system—and strives to challenge the status quo to better align herself and her practice with her values, and the profession with its healing purpose.
 Learn more